microsoft/onnxruntime/docs/Model_Test.md

    python3 -m onnx.backend.test.cmd_tools generate-data -o C:\testdata

-## Get more models
-Download https://onnxruntimetestdata.blob.core.windows.net/models/20190419.zip and unzip it.

 # Compile onnx_test_runner and run the tests
 onnx_test_runner is a C++ program.
 Its source code is in onnxruntime/test/onnx directory.